+In practice, there currently is no systematic approach to choose and calibrate NDE models and handle NDE data for reliability assessment or maintenance planning (Kurz et al., 2012).
+The presented framework can support the development and appropriate application of NDE models to real-life settings.
 Ideally, the base model is learned from experimental data and any other model can then be derived from this base model.
 When the base model is not available, it can still be considered at an abstract level to appraise the quality of given NDE models.
-As we demonstrate, the use of given PoD curves or ROC curves are likely to yield suboptimal actions for a specific decision context, since the signal and condition thresholds are fixed with no consideration of the decision problem.
+As we demonstrate, the use of given PoD curves or ROC curves are likely to yield suboptimal actions for a specific decision context, since the signal and condition thresholds are fixed without considering the decision problem.
 The framework also highlights the importance of explicitly accounting for the experimental design conditions that underlie ROC curve models, which should be assessed within the decision context.